Menu

 Location

 The forests of Glentress and Innerleithen are renowned for mountain biking, ranging from family-friendly trails to world-class downhill routes.
 Walking enthusiasts can enjoy tranquil hikes through seven forests in the Tweed Valley or along the banks of the River Tweed – one of the finest rivers in the country for salmon fishing.
-The nearby Traquair House, the oldest inhabited house in Scotland, is a fascinating site for history enthusiasts, while Kailzie Gardens is home to stunning glasshouses, formal gardens, and a woodland which blooms with carpets of snowdrops and bluebells.
+The nearby Traquair House, the oldest inhabited house in Scotland, is a fascinating site for fans of history, while Kailzie Gardens is home to stunning glasshouses, formal gardens, and a woodland which blooms with carpets of snowdrops and bluebells.

 Foodies can enjoy everything from chocolate-making workshops to fine dining experiences in Peebles.
 Nearby, the village of Innerleithen also boasts a variety of local facilities, including a butcher, gourmet pie shop, and ice cream parlour, while Broughton and Biggar also feature an array of eateries and shops.
 Plus, if the city lights are calling, the capital city of Edinburgh is also only a 40-minute drive away.